Avoiding Common Pitfalls

 • Verify that the model does not discriminate.
 Due to the large quantities of data used to train ML models, it is not always possible to ensure that the training data does not contain any systematic biases (e.g., ethnicity/gender stereotypes) that a model might pick up on, but it is important to test the model on a controlled test set and individual data slices to catch any discrimination before the model is deployed in production.

-• Interpret the model and explain its predictions: Does it use the features you or a domain expert expected it to use or does it make predictions based on any spurious correlations?
+• Interpret the model and explain its predictions: Does it use the features you or a subject matter expert expected it to use or does it make predictions based on any spurious correlations?

 • If necessary, use model editing or assertions to fix incorrect model predictions.
 For example, you can manually alter the rules learned by a decision tree or implement additional business rules that override model predictions or act as sanity checks (e.g., a predicted age should never be negative).